Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202601/index.md

 So you can understand that updating a system is not as simple as it may appear, and the ROCm update has inevitably other consequences on the system:

--   The new 24.03 programming environment is the **only programming environment that is fully supported by HPE** on the new system configuration as it is the **only programming environment on the system with official support for both the current version of the operating system and ROCm 6.0.**
+-   The new 25.03 programming environment is the system default version after the maintenance as it is the version of the PE that is fully developed for the current system configuration with ROCm(tm) 6.3.

-    It is therefore also the system default version of the programming environment.
+    25.09 is also offered, though it has been tested more with ROCm(tm) 6.4.

+    We cannot guarantee that older versions of the Programming Environment, which were never developed for and tested on/with SUSE 15 SP6 and ROCm(tm) 6.3, will work for everybody.

-    **This implies that if you experience problems, the answer might be that you will have to move to 24.03 or at least try if the problems occur there too.
+    **This implies that if you experience problems, the answer might be that you will have to move to 25.03 or at least try if the problems occur there too.
-    The LUMI User Support Team will focus its efforts on making the software stack for 24.03 as complete as possible as soon as we can, and a lot of it is already on the system.
-We only support relatively recent versions of software though.**
+    The LUMI User Support Team will focus its efforts on making the software stack for 25.03 as complete as possible as soon as we can, and a lot of it is already on the system.
+We only support relatively recent versions of software though.
+After that, we will build a stack for 25.09.**

+    The CCE compilers are based on Clang/LLVM 19 (in 25.03) and Clang/LLVM 20 (25.09),
+    the ROCm(tm) 6.3 compiler is based on Clang/LLVM 18,
-    The CCE and ROCm compilers in this programming environment are both based on Clang/LLVM 17 while the AOCC compiler (module `aocc/4.1.0`) is based on Clang/LLVM 16.
+    and the AOCC compiler (module `aocc/5.0.0`) is based on Clang/LLVM 17.

--   The second new programming environment on the system is 23.12.
-This is offered "as is", and problems cannot be excluded, especially with GPU software, as this version does not officially support ROCm 6.0.
-This version of the CPE was designed by HPE for ROCm 5.7.
+    Both the ROCm(tm) and AOCC compilers offer classic flang, not yet the new generation Fortran compiler.

+**TODO below**

 -   The 23.09 programming environment is also still on the system.
 It does support SUSE 15SP5, but it does not officially support ROCm 6.0.
 It was